 - How big does the system need to be to heat your size of home?

-Levy & Son Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.
+Levy & Son Service Experts is here to help explain what the furnace efficiency rating is and how it can affect your home and your budget.

 The furnace efficiency rating helps calculate how much energy will be needed to heat your home and, ultimately, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.
+Basically, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.

 The AFUE (Annual Fuel Utilization Efficiency) rating is the value that tells you how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
-For instance, if your furnace has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+For example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.